Equity Compensation and Your Portfolio: 4 Considerations When Diversifying

 3. Am I over-concentrated?
 Do I need to consider diversifying my assets to help protect myself against risk?

 Once you complete your calculations, you’ll want to assess whether your concentration in company stock is in line with your goals and risk tolerance.
-If the total amount of company stock you hold represents more than 25% of your net worth, you may want to consider diversifying your portfolio.1
+Morgan Stanley Wealth Management’s Global Investment Office defines a concentrated stock position as any group of five or fewer stock holdings that collectively make up more than 30% of the risk in a portfolio.
+If you’re at that threshold, you may want to consider diversifying.1

 4. How can I diversify?